aesara-devs/aesara/doc/extending/tips.rst

    def sum_square_difference(a, b):
        return at.sum((a - b)**2)

-Even without taking Aesara's optimizations into account, it is likely to work just as well as a custom implementation.
+Even without taking Aesara's rewrites into account, it is likely to work just as well as a custom implementation.
 It also supports all data types, tensors of all dimensions as well as broadcasting, whereas a custom implementation would probably only bother to support